 The epitome of an easy and totally unfussy dish.
 With an irresistible punchy purple-red hue that will add a whole other level of color dimension + visual vibrancy to your food.

-Pickled cabbage is not the same as sauerkraut (which is fermented for sometimes weeks at a time).
+This pickled red cabbage is not the same as kimchi or sauerkraut (which is fermented for sometimes weeks at a time).

 In short, it is simply not to be missed out on.